A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Theory

 exhibiting a $\sech$ soliton-like solution for $\mathcal{N} = 1$ \cite{christodoulides_discrete_1988,eisenberg_discrete_1998}.
-In a linear WA, under low power conditions, for a discrete plane wave $a_n(\xi) = a_0 \exp \left[i (n \kappa + \beta \xi)\right]$, one obtains the well established dispersion relation between the propagation constant ($\beta$) and transverse ($\kappa$) wavenumbers, as $\beta(\xi) = 2 \eta \cos(\kappa).$ Under this dispersion relation, the general solution for the propagating discrete soliton is established as \cite{tran_diffractive_2013}
+In a linear waveguide, under low power conditions, the dispersion relation links the propagation constant ($\beta$) and the transverse wavenumbers ($\kappa$) for a discrete plane wave defined by $a_n(\xi) = a_0 \exp \left[i (n \kappa + \beta \xi)\right]$, resulting in $\beta(\xi) = 2 \eta \cos(\kappa)$.
+This relation leads to the formulation of the general solution for a propagating discrete soliton as \cite{tran_diffractive_2013}

 where $a_0$ and $\kappa_0$ are the initial values of the soliton amplitude and central transverse wavenumber, respectively.